 8. List your course preferences

-You can enter up to twelve course preferences using the institution and course drop down menus or by entering the course codes.
+You can enter up to eight course preferences using the institution and course drop down menus or by entering the course codes.
 You can also move your preferences up and down the list or remove them if you are no longer interested or made a mistake.
 Course preferences should be listed in the order you would most like to study, with your highest preference at the top.
-Don't worry if you are not sure at this stage-you can change your preferences after you have submitted your application at no additional charge and as many times as you like.
+Don't worry if you are not sure at this stage – you can change your preferences after you have submitted your application at no additional charge and as many times as you like.
 For more information see Changing your course preferences.

 9. Set your information release permissions

 You will be asked if you give permission for VTAC to publish any first and second round offers you receive in metropolitan and regional newspapers.
 You will also be asked if you want to participate in the supplementary offer round process.
 For more information see Offers, enrolment and deferment.